khanmimaad/Academy-Award-Database/README.md

 Agile development and proper documentation paired with native Swift technologies such as protocol extensions, interval matching, and now Dynamic Island integration.

 A pre-existing history allows for completion of a database that compiles all Oscar winners and nominees.
 Easily completed within the time frame required.

+Progress: Outlined the project and created a proof of concept.